weilix88/buildsimhub_python_api/README.md

 #you will receive the correspondent error message
 print (response)
 ```
-The `BuildSimHubAPIClient` creates a portal [object](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/buildsimhub.py) that manages simulation workflow.
+The `BuildSimHubAPIClient` creates a [portal object](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/buildsimhub.py) that manages simulation workflow.
 From this object, you can initiate a [simulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) to conduct a cloud simulation.
+Call `createModel()` method with parameters can start the cloud simulation.